turnerbenjamin/pl-400-revision-notes/5_implement_power_apps_improvements_10-15/2_optimise_and_troubleshoot_apps.md

 - Too many refreshes: Power Apps handles refreshes automatically with form save
 - Too many lookups: If used in a gallery label, lookup performed for each row
 - Using wrong datasource: e.g. SQL for images rather than Azure Blob Storage
-- Azure Blob Storage: This is a much better option for storing images
 - Unoptimised media assets: Size and compress images
 - Too many screens and components in a single app
 - Outdated: Republish periodically to take advantage of MS updates